creativescala/creative-scala/src/pages/hof/parametric-curves.md

 Every `Image` in Doodle has an *origin*.
 For most images this is in the center, but this isn't required.
-When Doodle layouts compound `Images` it does so by lining up origins.
+When Doodle lays out compound `Images` it does so by lining up origins.
 For example, if `Images` are laid out using `above` their origins are lined up vertically and the origin of the compound `Image` is midway along the line that connects origins.
 In [@fig:hof:horizontal-layout] there is an example of layout using `beside` that shows how the origins (the red circles) of the images are aligned.
 Finally, with `on` the origins are all placed on top of each other, so effectively the images share the same origin.